 While some companies provide it's customers with the full circle of specialists they may need for the project, others do not.
 That's especially true for young and narrowly focused firms.

-So, every custom web development company may have it's own spectrum of services and the number of web development team members can vary.
+So, every custom web development company may have it's own spectrum of services and the team structure in software development can vary.
 Let’s consider the core web development team roles, required skills and talents, that will make together a strong base for a good team.

 Web development team structure